trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 2. Unpack it.
 3. Read the CHANGELOG file and flow upgrade procedure if attached.
 4. Ensure that you are performing an upgrade between versions with a supported upgrade transition.
-5. Use configuration files (primarily tap.config and tap.config.secrets) from previous deployment.
+5. Use configuration files (primarily `tap.config` and `tap.config.secrets`) from the previous deployment.
 6. Adjust those files and add new options/parameters as needed.
 Details are included in the upgrade procedure.
 7. Perform a safe platform shutdown.
 8. Perform a platform backup.